docker/docs/single-sign-on/faqs.md

 * Service Account domain email addresses must be unaliased and enabled in their IdP
 * Username/password and personal access token will still work (but only if they exist, which they won't for new accounts)
-* Those who know the IdP credentials can sign in as that Service Account via SSO on Hub and create or change the personal access token for that service account.
+* Those who know the IdP credentials can sign in as that Service Account through SSO on Hub and create or change the personal access token for that service account.

 ## Managing users

 ### Q: How do I manage users when using SSO?

 Users are managed through organizations in Docker Hub.
 When you configure SSO in Docker, you need to make sure an account exists for each user in your IdP account.
-When a user signs into Docker for the first time using their domain email address, they will be automatically added to the organization after a successful authentication.
+When a user signs in to Docker for the first time using their domain email address, they will be automatically added to the organization after a successful authentication.

 ### Q: Do I need to manually add users to my organization?

 No, you don’t need to manually add users to your organization in Docker Hub.
-You just need to make sure an account for your users exists in your IdP and then invite them to your organization using the Invite Member option in Docker Hub.
+You just need to make sure an account for your users exists in your IdP.
+When users sign in to Docker Hub, they're automatically assigned to the organization using their domain email address.

 When a user signs into Docker for the first time using their domain email address, they will be automatically added to the organization after a successful authentication.

-### Q: Can users in my organization use different email addresses to authenticate via SSO?
+### Q: Can users in my organization use different email addresses to authenticate through SSO?

 During the SSO setup, you’ll have to specify the company email domains that are allowed to authenticate.
 All users in your organization must authenticate using the email domain specified during SSO setup.
 Some of your users may want to maintain a different account for their personal projects.